 - 2 cloves garlic, minced

-- 6 large cabbage leaves, such as Napa cabbage
+- 6 large Napa cabbage leaves, optional: Iceberg lettuce leaves

 - Combine all ingredients in a small bowl and setting aside.